 - Property damage

-- Lost wages and income
+- Lost wages

-- Reduced earning capacity
+- Reduced or lost earning capacity

 - Pain and suffering